Causes of back pain

 A hot-water bottle may help to relax muscles.

-If you are forced to stay in bed, remain there for as short a time as possible (no more than three days) and get up and move around now and again.
+If you are forced to stay in bed, stay there for as short a time as possible (no more than three days) and get up and move around now and again.

 As soon as you can, do some light activity such as walking, cycling or swimming.